turingschool-examples/autumn-resonance-2926/README.md

 ```
 Extension 2
-Add an Ingredient to a Reciope
+Add an Ingredient to a Recipe

 As a visitor
 When I visit '/recipes/:id'